marcgibbons/django-rest-swagger/README.md

 SWAGGER_SETTINGS = {
     "exclude_namespaces": [], # List URL namespaces to ignore
     "api_version": '0.1',  # Specify your API's version
-    "api_path": "/",  # specify API path if it's not root "enabled_methods": [  # Specify which methods to enable in Swagger UI 'get',
+    "api_path": "/",  # Specify the path to your API not a root level "enabled_methods": [  # Specify which methods to enable in Swagger UI 'get',
         'post',